 Free vs Paid: When to Upgrade

-Every app in this guide offers free trials.
+Every app in this guide offers some kind of free entry point.
 Many offer free tiers.
 When should you actually pay?

 Upgrade to Paid When: